bogdanpolak/delphi-dataproxy/doc/generator-app-guide.md

 ## Build notes

-To compile `Generator App` modern Delphi IDE with FireDAC is required.
-Officially supported version are: Delphi XE8, 10 Seattle, 10.1 Berlin, 10.2 Tokyo, 10.3 Rio.
-FireDAC components are accessible in all Delphi tiers including Professional and Community edition.
-Project should be working in older versions without any or with some minor changes (please register any problems).
+To compile `Generator App` this tool developer requires any modern Delphi IDE (XE8 or newer) with FireDAC.
+FireDAC components are avaliable in all Delphi tiers including Professional and Community edition, check the Embarcadero documentation for version limitations.
+Project should be able to compile in older versions without any or with some minor changes - please register any problems or inform about success.

 ## Setup